11 Best Screenwriting Software of 2023 (Free and Paid)

 - Allows you to install various plugins for better customization (for example, an offline, traditional, file-based desktop software experience)

 - Supports a wide range of screenplay formats (offers high customizability here as well by enabling changes in script template)

 - Fully integrated with SSL certification (scripts aren’t shared except through user request and authorized guest codes)

-- Allows back-up copies to Dropbox, Google Drive, iCloud, and your system
+- Allows backup copies to cloud storage services like Dropbox, Google Drive, iCloud, and your system

 - Offers seamless services both online and offline